 If you have church Web pages on PrayerThatHeals.org, we will be able to tell you how much your traffic has increased due to ads.

 If you have an independent Website, you may request statistics/reporting from your Web hosting provider, showing the number of Web page views, etc.

 15.What results should I expect from the ad?

 A budget of under $500 allows for a basic Facebook ad campaign.
-Results (number of users reached and link clicks) vary based on multiple factors, including Facebook algorithms (which help determine cost per user reached).
-The way to reach more people is to increase the budget.
-The number of people reached corresponds directly with the number of responses.
+Results (number of users reached and link clicks) vary based on multiple factors, including Facebook and Instagram algorithms which helps determine cost per user reached.
+The way to reach more users is to increase the budget.
+The number of users reached corresponds directly with the statistics.

-Awareness of Christian Science church services will increase, but there is no assurance that Facebook users that respond will attend a service.
+Facebook and Instagram users that respond are not assured to attend any service.
 Many users are simply expressing their interest, thereby accomplishing our awareness goal.

 16. What information needs to be included on our website?

 Your church service ads will take people directly to your church website or Web pages on PrayerThatHeals.org.
 To attract newcomers to your services, here is some information you may want to include: updated days/times of services, phone or Internet service information, why people should attend your church services, church history, upcoming church events, etc. Reading room information may also need to be updated.

 Photos may include those of attendees/members outside or inside your church, people in your Reading Room, classes in your Sunday School or colorful displays, lecture audiences, the church building, and the church auditorium with people, etc.

 17. What if we have our own church Website?